f4pga/prjxray/docs/format/db.rst

 ppips_*.db
 ----------

-Pseudo :term:`PIP`s are :term:`PIP`s in the Vivado tool, but do not have actual bit pattern.
-The `ppips_*.db` files contain information on pseudo-:term:`PIP`s.
+Pseudo :term:`PIPs <pip>` are :term:`PIPs <pip>` in the Vivado tool, but do not have actual bit pattern.
+The `ppips_*.db` files contain information on pseudo-:term:`PIPs <pip>`.
 Those files contain one entry per pseudo-PIP, each with one of the following three tags: `always`, `default` or `hint`.
-The tag `always` is used for pseudo-:term:`PIP`s that are actually always-on, i.e. that are permanent connections between two wires.
-The tag `default` is used for pseudo-:term:`PIP`s that represent the default behavior if no other driver has been configured for the destination net (all `default` pseudo-:term:`PIP`s connect to the `VCC_WIRE` net).
-And the tag `hint` is used for :term:`PIP`s that are used by Vivado to tell the router that two logic slice outputs drive the same value, i.e. behave like they are connected as far as the routing process is concerned.
+The tag `always` is used for pseudo-:term:`PIPs <pip>` that are actually always-on, i.e. that are permanent connections between two wires.
+The tag `default` is used for pseudo-:term:`PIPs <pip>` that represent the default behavior if no other driver has been configured for the destination net (all `default` pseudo-:term:`PIPs <pip>` connect to the `VCC_WIRE` net).
+And the tag `hint` is used for :term:`PIPs <pip>` that are used by Vivado to tell the router that two logic slice outputs drive the same value, i.e. behave like they are connected as far as the routing process is concerned.

 mask_*.db
 ---------